postatum/tastyroot/README.md

 tastyroot
 =========

-Webservice API framework for Go inspired by Django Tastypie.
+Webservice API framework for Go inspired by Django Tastypie a bit.